wesleygomersall/configs_wkg/README.md

 # configs_wkg
 This repo contains a bunch of my files for customizing stuff.

 Use the scripts for copying configs to and from this repo.
+WARNING: USING THESE SCRIPTS WILL COPY ALL FILES.
+IF YOU ONLY WWISH TO COPY SUBSET THEN DO IT MANUALLY.
 ```bash
 ~/configs_wkg/setup.sh local # copies config files from ~configs_wkg/local/ to home directory
 ~/configs_wkg/setup.sh remote # copies config files from ~configs_wkg/remote/ to home directory